Home > Indicators

 Doran and Parkin, 1996

 There are three main categories of soil indicators: chemical, physical and biological.
 Typical soil tests only look at chemical indicators.
 Soil quality attempts to integrate all three types of indicators.
-These categories do not neatly align with the various soil functions.
-That is why integration is necessary.
+The categories do not neatly align with the various soil functions, so integration is necessary.
 The table below shows the relationship between indicator type and soil function.

 Indicator category Related soil function

 Some indicators are descriptive and can be used in the field as part of a health card.
 Others must be measured using laboratory analyses.
-Some examples of indicators (and indicator groupings) that fall into the three broad categories of chemical, physical and biological, are provided below.
+Some examples of indicators that fall into the three broad categories of chemical, physical and biological, are provided below.

 Indicator Categories

-Chemical indicators can give you information about the equilibrium between soil solution (soil water and nutrients) and exchange sites (clay particles, organic matter);plant health; the nutritional requirements of plant and soil animal communities, levels of soil contaminants and their availability for uptake by animals and plants.
-Indicators include:
+Chemical indicators can give you information about the equilibrium between soil solution (soil water and nutrients) and exchange sites (clay particles, organic matter); plant health; the nutritional requirements of plant and soil animal communities; and levels of soil contaminants and their availability for uptake by animals and plants.
+Indicators include measures of:

-Physical indicators provide information about soil hydrologic characteristics such as water entry and retention which influences availability to plants.
+Physical indicators provide information about soil hydrologic characteristics, such as water entry and retention, that influences availability to plants.
 Some indicators are related to nutrient availability by their influence on rooting volume and aeration status.
 Other measures tells us about erosional status.
 Indicators include measures of:

-Biological indicators can tell us about the organisms that form the soil food web, which are responsible for decomposition of organic matter and nutrient cycling.
+Biological indicators can tell us about the organisms that form the soil food web that are responsible for decomposition of organic matter and nutrient cycling.
 Information about the numbers of organisms, both individuals and species, that perform similar jobs or niches, can indicate a soil's ability to function or bounce back after disturbance (resistance and resilience).
-The full consequences of extinction of organisms are unknown.
 Indicators include measures of:

 Doran, J.W. and T.B.
 Parkin.
 1996.
 Quantitative indicators of soil quality: a minimum data set.
 In J.W.
 Doran and A.J.
 Jones, eds.
 Methods for Assessing Soil Quality.
 SSSA, Inc., Madison, Wisconsin, USA.